e280/strata/README.md

 - **`Signaly<V>`** — can be `Signal<V>` or `Derived<V>` or `Lazy<V>`
   - these are types for the core primitive classes
 - **`SignalyFn<V>`** — can be `SignalFn<V>` or `DerivedFn<V>` or `LazyFn<V>`
-  - these `*Fn` types are for the hipster-syntax enabled variants
+  - these `*Fn` types are for the hipster-fn-syntax enabled variants